mozzarellaV8/agora-marketplace/DealersOrUsers.md

 The question of personal use vs. distribution: Are there product groupings that could indicate one of these two intentions?
 What's the profile of a large-scale dealer, and what might their product interests be?

-Start off by taking a look at categorical levels.
-After identifying a wide range of potential variables, begin to subset from sub-subcategory back to top level category; and begin with products that are definitively marijuana and move out towards products that suggest possibilities.

 - [The Problem with Market Basket Analysis](#the-problem-with-market-basket-analysis)
 - [Features of Interest](#features-of-interest)
 - [Sub Sub Category Subsets](#sub-sub-category-subsets)